Contractor Digging Safety

-We want you to be safe from contact with our underground electric and natural gas lines, and we want our service lines to be safe from contact with you and your equipment.
-Accidents from underground utility contacts cost utility owners and contractors millions of dollars in repair and service disruption costs every year.
-It's your responsibility to dig safely to protect yourself, your crew and the public.
+We want you to be safe from contact with our underground electric and natural gas lines, and we want to keep our service lines safe while you work near them, whether you're excavating for a construction project or you're responding to an emergency.
+Accidents from underground utility contacts can be fatal and cost utility owners and contractors millions of dollars in repair and service disruption costs every year.

 Always call before you dig